startup-tips

 3. Scalable – The ecosystem participants can easily send tokens in fast.

-4. Mechanism to stabilise token price – Projects can choose to allocate a portion of profits to token buybacks in market downturn conditions.
+4. Mechanism to stabilize token price – Projects can choose to allocate a portion of profits to token buybacks in market downturn conditions.

 5. Non-rigid emission schedule – Flexible emission schedule allows a project to be responsive to market conditions and project growth rate.